CortSmith/AWS-BlenderRendering/README.md

     - IAM role           -> `ec2-rendering`

+- Click __Next: Storage__

+- Click __Next: Add Tags__

-- Storage will be left as default
+    - Storage will be left as default.

-  - We will attach our Volume later on after we start the instance.
+    We will attach our Volume later on after we start the instance.

-- Add a tag with the first section as 'Name', second section as 'ec2-rendering'
+- Click __Add Tag__ and add a tag with the first section as 'Name', second section as 'ec2-rendering'

   - This will give our instance a name that we can see to identify our instance

+- Click __Next: Configure Security Group__

 - Set your security group